michaelmarty/UniDec/readme.md

 For MS data, it opens a two-column either a tab or space delimited list of m/z and intensity values.

-For IM-MS, it will open a three-column tab or space delimited list of m/z, arrival time (or bin), and intensity values.
+UniDec IM opens a three-column tab or space delimited list of m/z, arrival time (or bin), and intensity values.
 Sparse matrices are fine for IM-MS.

 It is compatible with a text header at the beginning of the file.
 It will skip lines until it reaches the start of the data.